 In any licensed health and/or athletic club.

 In any casino as that term is defined at N.J.S.A.
 5:12-6 (a single room in which casino gaming is conducted pursuant to the provisions of this act) and/or N.J.S.A.
 5:12-192 (a licensed casino or gambling house located in Atlantic City at which casino gambling is conducted pursuant to the provisions of N.J.S.A.
-5:12-1 et seq.) or any hotel with a minimum of 200 rooms.
+5:12-1 et seq.) or any hotel and condominium complex with a minimum of 200 rooms.